A Professional Grout Cleaning Left This Homeowner's Bathroom in Ambler, PA, Looking Spotless

 As soon as the team finished their work, the homeowner was shown the results.
 She was thrilled with the new appearance of the bathroom.
 The woman thanked the team for the amazing outcome, she said it looked like it had been just installed for the first time.

-At Sir Grout Bucks, we like to educate our customers to preserve their hard surfaces in good condition for as long as possible.
+At Sir Grout Bucks PA and West NJ, we like to educate our customers to preserve their hard surfaces in good condition for as long as possible.
 Following our policy, the experts told the client information regarding care products and methods for tile surfaces.
 They also explained some common mistakes and how to prevent them.

 When applying maintenance methods and products to your tile surfaces, it is important to choose the appropriate techniques and cleaners.
 Even though tile can be very hardwearing, their appearance can easily deteriorate if not correctly maintained.
 Soap-based cleaning products, for example, can leave a film on the tile surface—a thin layer of soap residue that sticks to the tiles and grout lines, attracting grime.
 You'd think that dirt would disappear just by cleaning, however, the new film of soap will stick to the old one, creating a brownish, waxy surface.
 The team said it was possible to prevent this unappealing result by using pH-neutral, soap-less cleaning products, which clean the tiles and grout lines, protecting their appearance.